Matt Pike: Sleep

 When fellow Sleep guitarist Justin Marler quit the band, Sleep became a power trio.
 The band's second album, Sleep's Holy Mountain, illustrated Pike as a young Tony Iommi, playing Black Sabbath-styled riffs.

 As a result of the increased press, the band's demographic and following widened greatly, and major label deals soon began surfacing.
 However, instead of following a path to mainstream exposure, the band fled further underground, turning down countless major label deals and submitting the one-song, full-length record Jerusalem in mid-1996.
 In 1997, the band called it quits after London Records refused to release the Dopesmoker/Jerusalem recordings and the pressure the members were experiencing became unbearable.
 Pike couldn't come to terms with the break-up and became depressed.
 He soon realized that his career as a musician was far from over, and began inviting people to jam in his garage.
 Deciding to work in a power trio again, he brought in Desmond Kensel (drums) and an old friend George Rice (bass) to play in his new band.
 Within six months, the jams were headed to fruition and High on Fire was developing from a simple need to play guitar again.

 High on Fire

 While Pike's guitar tone remained largely the same in his new band, High on Fire, he began playing faster and more aggressively than he had in Sleep.
 Pike handles both guitar and vocal duties in the band, as well as writing a bulk of the material.

 Kalas

-Pike was the frontman of the Bay Area psychedelic-metal band Kalas (formerly Scum Angel) that featured members of Econochrist, Samiam, and Cruevo.
+Pike was the frontman of the Bay Area psychedelic-metal band Kalas (formerly Scum Angel) that featured members of Econochrist, Samiam, Cruevo, and High Tone Son of a Bitch.
 Pike set aside the guitar for Kalas, as they already featured two guitarists; his vocals were surprisingly melodic, especially compared to his snarling growls in High on Fire.
 After only releasing a self-titled album, Kalas split by October 2006.